brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

   * Take responsibility for the pre-agreed consequences of acting in ways that don’t align with collective conduct expectations
   * Participate in adjusting collective practices in ways that help us to reduce the likelihood of repeating the set of conditions within which the conflict and/or harmful situations emerged.

-Participants are expected to ask *both* their care supporter and accountability supporter for help navigating situations within the group.
+Participants are expected to ask *both* their care supporter and accountability supporter for help navigating situations within the collective.
 The supporters for a participant (or multiple participants) may need to talk to each other when:

 * A situation is complex, with multiple layers of mistakes, misunderstandings or harm
 * Initial attempts to navigate conflict are unproductive and they need additional help in mediating discussions about how to move forward.